Columbia Gas Warm Choice

 Supportive Services for Veteran Families (SSVF)

 Supportive Services for Veteran Families (SSVF) is a program funded by the Department of Veteran Affairs (VA).
-The goal of the program is to assist with housing stability among very low-income veteran families who reside in or are transitioning to permanent housing.
+The goal of the program is to assist with housing stability among low-income veteran families who are homeless or at risk of becoming homeless.
 SSVF offers short-term housing assistance as well as case management while helping the Veteran to work towards reaching their goals for housing stability.
-If the Veteran is in need of long-term housing assistance or case management SSVF will help in referrals to the proper programs.
+If the Veteran is in need of long-term housing assistance or long-term case management SSVF will help in referrals to the proper programs.

 To be eligible for the SSVF program: